-In order to have access to a part of your spouse’s benefits under these plans, you must have a court order.
-The exact name of the order will vary based on the type of plan (private or government).
-The most common order for a private pension is called a Qualified Domestic Relations Order (QDRO).
+In Maryland divorces, retirement assets can be transferred from one spouse to another.
+To do this, you must in almost all situations have a court order.
+The exact name of the order will vary based on the type of plan.
+The most common order for a private pension is called a Qualified Domestic Relations Order (QDRO), but may also be called Court Orders Acceptable for Processing (COAP) or Qualifying Retirement Benefits Court Orders, to name a few.

-A QDRO (pronounced “quad row”) is a specific type of domestic relations order that recognizes the right of an “alternate payee” to receive all or part of a pension plan, which belongs to another person.
-(Pension orders dividing up governmental benefits will have different names but the general information in this section will still be useful.)
+A QDRO (pronounced “quad row”) is a specific type of domestic relations order that recognizes the right of an “alternate payee” to receive all or part of a retirement or pension plan, which belongs to another person.
+(The reference to QDROs in this article is a general discussion that may be relevant to many types of retirement orders, and not exclusively QDROs.)

 A QDRO is usually used to: